 (Added: 1/18/2023)

-For an equipment-only project, is a prior approval request required if you want to change the quantity of some items or remove equipment items or add new equipment?
+For an equipment-only project, is a prior approval request required if I want to change the quantity of some items or remove equipment items or add new equipment?

 Please contact your IOA and/or your grants management specialist concerning any shifts in your proposed purchases.
 Some smaller changes can be simply recorded in the final budget submission, but others may require prior approval.